Skip to content

 To avoid ATM fees in Ghana, here are a few friendly tips:

-• Withdraw Larger Amounts: Instead of taking out small amounts of cash frequently, take out larger amounts less often.
+• Withdraw more significant amounts: Instead of taking out small amounts of cash frequently, take out larger amounts less often.
 This way, you’ll reduce the frequency of ATM visits and the associated fees.

 How does tipping work in Ghana?

-• Hotels: Tipping hotel staff like bellhops, housekeeping, and concierge is thoughtful.
-Small amounts, say around 5-10 cedis, can go a long way in showing your appreciation.
+• Hotels: Tipping hotel staff, such as bellhops, housekeeping, and concierge, is thoughtful.
+Small amounts, say 5-10 Ghanaian cedis, can go a long way in showing appreciation.

-• Tour Guides and Local Guides: If you’re taking tours, tipping your guides is a great way to acknowledge their hard work.
-Around 10-20 cedis, depending on the length and complexity of the tour, is a thoughtful amount.
+• Tour guides and local guides: If you’re taking tours, tipping your guides is a great way to acknowledge their hard work.
+Around 10-20 Ghanaian cedis, depending on the length and complexity of the tour, is a thoughtful amount.

 How much money can you travel with to Ghana?